theantichris/Simple-Plugin-Framework/README.md

 ### Settings

 You can create options for your plugin using the Settings class.
+The Settings class uses the View class to display output.

 ```
-$setting = new Settings( $page_slug ); // Creates the settings object with the slug of the page.
-This could be a default page or one you create.
+$setting = new Settings( $pageSlug ); // Creates the settings object with the slug of the page the settings should be on.
+This could be a default Dashboard page or one you create.
-$setting->add_section( 'My Section', $view ); // Creates the settings section your options will be grouped under.
+$setting->addSection( 'My Section', $view ); // Creates the settings section that your options will be grouped under.
 The view will contain the header for the section.
-$setting->add_field( 'My Field', $view ); // Creates the field and adds it to the section.
-The view needs to contain the input field for the option.
+$setting->addField( 'My Field', $view ); // Creates a settings field and adds it to the settings section.
+The view needs to contain the HTML to display the form field for the option.
 ```

 ## View